kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/resolver.md

 ## Stitching

-TODO not sure where this info should go, as it is pretty extended.
-Up where the schema def config section is?
+**QUESTION not sure where this info should go, as it is pretty extended.** Up where the schema def config section is?
 Somwhere else?

 When you use GraphQL in Gloo Edge, you can stitch multiple schemas together to expose one unified GraphQL server to your clients.